osmzoso/pbf2sqlite/doc/pbf2sqlite.md

 This option creates basic indexes for the six tables.

-The created indexes are described above.
+The created indexes are described in section 2.1.

+Finally, the [ANALYZE](https://www.sqlite.org/lang_analyze.html) command is executed.

 ## 2.3.
 Option "rtree"